 “Any idea why nobody was ever arrested or even questioned about this?”
 I ask.

 “I don’t know.
 Maybe somebody paid off the cops, too.
 That one cop kept coming around asking if Ann remembered anything, but she didn’t.”

 “Oh, she did.
 She remembered everything,” I say.
 A look of pure horror comes over his face.
 “She remembers being attacked from behind, thrown into the trunk of a car, dragged naked to a bonfire, and being brutally beaten and burned with no idea as to why this was happening to her!
-As I listen to this atrocity—this complete and utter travesty of justice—I can’t believe that something like this could happen in 21st century America!
+As I listened to this atrocity—this complete and utter travesty of justice—I can’t believe that something like this could happen in 21st century America!
 This has the look and smell of the brutal lynchings of the 50’s and 60’s.
 I can’t believe something this monstrous could still be happening in my lifetime!
 If I hadn’t seen it unfold with my own eyes, I would believe this was the conspiracy theory of a sick mind running around with a tin-foil hat!
 I hope you got your money’s worth!”
 I say, pushing the bills into his face and standing to leave.

 “Now you get to know the importance of who I am.
 I’m in love with Anastasia.
 I hope that one day in the future, she’ll consent to be my wife, and spend the rest of her life with me.
 I plan to bring down every single person involved in her attack.
 I plan to have Whitmore and his snide little rapist son begging me to release my clutches from them, which by the way, I won’t.
 I haven’t decided what you deserve yet.
 I do know this… that little comment just cost you one.”
 I take one of the stacks of bills from the bar and throw it over my shoulder to Taylor without looking.
 I have absolutely no doubt that he caught it.

 “You fucking asshole!”
 Morton shoots, trying to get off the floor.